RafaySystems/terraform-provider-rafay/docs/resources/config_context.md

 - `override` (Block List, Max: 1) Determines whether the variable can be overridden (see [below for nested schema](#nestedblock--spec--variables--options--override))
 - `required` (Boolean) Specify whether this variable is required or optional, by default it is optional
 - `sensitive` (Boolean) Determines whether the value is sensitive or not, accordingly applies encryption on it
+- `schema` (Block List, Max: 1) Defines the jsonschema and uischema conforming to react-jsonschema-form library norms (see [below for nested schema](#nestedblock--spec--variables--options--schema))

 <a id="nestedblock--spec--variables--options--override"></a>
 ### Nested Schema for `spec.variables.options.override`